-After many long years, John Rambo returns to the big screen, and with him he brings some of the nastiest, bloodiest action to ever be witnessed on the big screen.
+After more than a decade, John Rambo is returning to the big screen for the final time (theoretically), which means that his last movie--the uniquely titled Rambo--which in turn was released decades after the previous one, is making its way to 4K.
+With him he brings some of the nastiest, bloodiest, high-definition action to ever be witnessed on screen.
 Sylvester Stallone's Rambo may be simplistic and designed only for his most ardent fans, but would you want it any other way?

 It's been twenty years since Rambo last invaded a country, and nearly that long since Stallone has had a bona fide hit.
 That's not entirely true, as Stallone found that there was still demand for some of his old franchises with the mild success of Rocky Balboa, which, admittedly, was pretty decent.
 Unlike Rocky, which is much more limited by Stallone's age, the Rambo movies don't demand the same sense of realism.
 After all, how many commandos can take on the entire Russian army in Afghanistan single-handedly... and win?
 With Stallone fully endorsing HGH steroids, the man can continue to make Rambo movies well into his eighties, and that's just fine with me (unless the steroids cause a nervous breakdown or heart attack first).